 13. Yuksom – Home To Clean And Calm Lakes

 Yuksom is a rather popular attraction of Sikkim and is located just 40 km from Pelling.
 It houses Dubdi Monastery, which was built in 1701 and is an important part of Buddhism pilgrimage.
-Other than the monastery, Yuksom has some of the cleanest lakes.
+Other than the monastery, Yuksom is known to contain some of the cleanest lakes in Sikkim.
 Just sit by any of lakes to enjoy the serenity and quietude of the surroundings.

 Distance from Pelling: 40 km